Mosquito Control

 Management Program

-Council has a program to manage mosquitoes.
-It includes monitoring and treating mosquito-prone areas.
+Noosa Council is committed to delivering a best practice mosquito management program that is safe for the environment and residents to effectively manage mosquito numbers across the Shire.
+This involves regular monitoring of known mosquito breeding sites and treating mosquito-prone areas.
 This is done through the ground and aerial application of two main control products – Methoprene and BTI.
 Council also treats larval mosquitoes (not yet adult or flying mosquitoes).
+As part of Council’s surveillance programs, regular light trapping for adult mosquitos is also undertaken.
+This enables Council to monitor numbers of adult mosquitos and determine the type of species impacting particular areas so that treatments can be targeted accordingly.

 Tips to protect yourself from mosquitoes